SSL/TLS Certificates, Keystores & Trust Management

 ❌ Security Anti-Patterns

-Never Disable Certificate Validation
+- Never Disable Certificate Validation in production

 -